20KB Target

 Compress any image to under 20KB entirely in your browser.
-A 20KB limit is common for signature image uploads, small avatar fields and certain government portal photo requirements.
+Common for signature uploads, small avatars, and certain government portal requirements.

 KB